CertifaiAI/CertifAI-Knowledge-Base/SupportGuidelines.md

 - Dependency of different variants and versions which were not supported by the program

 **3. Environment Setup**
-- Intention / Motivation of the action
+- Intention / Motivation of the action.
 Identify what's the intention of the action or which program's user wants to run.
 This can narrow down the scope of searching.